March A Fairweather Friend As Serious Storms Hit East And West Coasts

 The nor'easter was the fourth major storm to hit the region in less than a month.

-New Jersey Gov. Phil Murphy took preemptive steps, declaring a state of emergency on Tuesday in order to ready emergency workers for "round-the-clock operations."
+New Jersey Gov. Phil Murphy took pre-emptive steps, declaring a state of emergency on Tuesday in order to ready emergency workers for "round-the-clock operations."

 "We saw in the last couple of storms the biggest shortfall was the performance by the utilities," Murphy said at a press conference Tuesday.
 This time around, hundreds of utility workers were coming in from out of state to help, Murphy said.

-Earlier this month, a storm known as a "bomb cyclone" owing to its rapid intensification, brought heavy winds to the East Coast, downing power lines and tree limbs, leaving around two million people without power, and killing several.
+Earlier this month, a storm known as a "bomb cyclone," owing to its rapid intensification, brought heavy winds to the East Coast, downing power lines and tree limbs, leaving around 2 million people without power, and killing several.